 We first demonstrate that the ground-state properties of (Lu$_{1-x}$Yb$_{x}$)Rh$_2$Zn$_{20}$ ($x=0.014$) can be recognized as a multiorbital Kondo ground state and qualitatively reproduced by the SU($N=8$) Kondo model with only one parameter.
 Next, we demonstrate and discuss the evolution of single-ion magnetic anisotropy at high magnetic fields.
-We examine purely single-site Kondo behavior to corroborate that our findings come from a single-site effect rather than from an intersite phenomena.
-Hence, the influence of intersite magnetic interactions between Yb ions was excluded by diluting magnetic Yb ions by $\sim 1\%$ with nonmagnetic Lu ions.
-Details of the experiments are described in the supplemental material \cite{SM}.
-Hereafter, we denote (Lu$_{0.986}$Yb$_{0.014}$)Rh$_2$Zn$_{20}$ as $x=0.014$ for simplicity.
+We examine purely single-site Kondo behavior to corroborate that our findings come from a single-site effect rather than an intersite phenomenon.
+Hence, the influence of intersite magnetic interactions between Yb ions was excluded by diluting magnetic Yb ions by $\sim$1\% with nonmagnetic Lu ions.
+Hereinafter, we denote (Lu$_{0.986}$Yb$_{0.014}$)Rh$_2$Zn$_{20}$ as $x=0.014$ for simplicity.